-Egypt has struggled with increased terrorist activity in the Sinai Peninsula, including attacks on Egyptian soldiers, attacks on foreign tourists, and the October 2015 bombing of a Russian airliner departing from the Sinai, for all of which the Islamic State's "Sinai Province" terrorist group has claimed responsibility.
-The government's response to the uptick of violence has been severe: arrests of thousands of suspected Islamist extremists and restrictive measures such as a law criminalizing media reporting that contradicts official reports.

-Jordan is a close U.S. ally with small but effective military forces.
-The principal threats to its security include ISIS, turbulence in Syria and Iraq, and the resulting flow of refugees.
-Jordan is currently home to more than 1.4 million registered and unregistered Syrian refugees.
+Egypt has struggled with increased terrorist activity in the Sinai Peninsula, including attacks on Egyptian soldiers, attacks on foreign tourists, and the October 2015 bombing of a Russian airliner departing from the Sinai.
+The Islamic State's "Sinai Province" terrorist group has claimed responsibility for all of these actions.43 Jordan is a close ally of the United States and has small but effective military forces.
+The principal threats to its security include terrorism, turbulence spilling over from Syria and Iraq, and the resulting flow of refugees.
 While Jordan faces few conventional threats from its neighbors, its internal security is threatened by Islamist extremists returning from fighting in the region who have been emboldened by the growing influence of al-Qaeda and other Islamist militants.
-As a result, Jordan's highly professional armed forces have been focused in recent years on border and internal security.
+As a result, Jordan's highly professional armed forces have focused in recent years on border and internal security.

 Considering Jordan's size, its conventional capability is significant.
-Jordan's ground forces total 74,000 soldiers and include 390 British-made Challenger I tanks.
-The backbone of its air force is comprised of 43 F-16 Fighting Falcons.
-Jordan's special operations forces are highly capable, having benefitted from extensive U.S. and U.K. training.
+Jordan's ground forces total 86,000 soldiers and include 100 British-made Challenger 1 tanks.
+Sixty-one F-16 Fighting Falcons form the backbone of its air force,44 and its special operations forces are highly capable, having benefitted from extensive U.S. and U.K. training.
 Jordanian forces have served in Afghanistan and in numerous U.N.-led peacekeeping operations.

 Iraq has fielded one of the region's most dysfunctional military forces.
-After the 2011 withdrawal of U.S. troops, Iraq's government selected and promoted military leaders according to political criteria.
-Shiite army officers were favored over their Sunni, Christian, and Kurdish counterparts.
-Then-Prime Minister Nouri al-Maliki chose top officers according to their political loyalties.
-Politicization of the armed forces also exacerbated corruption within many units, with some commanders siphoning off funds allocated for "ghost soldiers" who never existed or had been separated from the army for various reasons.
+After the 2011 withdrawal of U.S. troops, Iraq's government selected and promoted military leaders according to political criteria.45 Shiite army officers were favored over their Sunni, Christian, and Kurdish counterparts, and Prime Minister Nouri al-Maliki chose top officers according to their political loyalties.
+Politicization of the armed forces also exacerbated corruption within many units, with some commanders siphoning off funds allocated for "ghost soldiers" who never existed or had been separated from the army for various reasons.46

 The promotion of incompetent military leaders, poor logistical support due to corruption and other problems, limited operational mobility, and weaknesses in intelligence, reconnaissance, medical support, and air force capabilities have combined to weaken the effectiveness of the Iraqi armed forces.
-In June 2014, for example, the collapse of up to four divisions, which were routed by vastly smaller numbers of Islamic State fighters, led to the fall of Mosul.
-Since then, the U.S. and its allies have undertaken a massive training program for the Iraqi military, which led to the liberation of Mosul on July 9, 2017.
+In June 2014, for example, the collapse of up to four divisions, which were routed by vastly smaller numbers of Islamic State fighters, led to the fall of Mosul.47 The U.S. and its allies responded with a massive training program for the Iraqi military that led to the liberation of Mosul on July 9, 2017.48